maedemir/Database-System-for-E-learning-management-system/README.md

 - submission --> Shows relation between student and assignment with their total grade
 - question_assignment -->  Shows which short answer question is used in which assignment

+# UI
+To access the database for reading and manapulating data, we need a UI.
+To meet this need, I simply made a MySQL connenction in python and user commands are entered through consol(A simple but useful way to work with our database)
+# How to run this project
+1. create a database
+2. add sql files to yout database project and create tables
+3. using FinalPrjData.xslx, fill the correspondent tables
+4. Add some arbitrary data to the empty tables(Remember to fill out those who are foreign key for other tables)
+5. Using python UI you can simply connect your database to UI
+6. Done. easy-peasy🤏🏻